This Salad-Making Machine Will Make You The Perfect Salad In 60 Seconds

 Ayers and another former Google chef worked with the startup to create a set of recipes to program into the robot, including unusual options like a green tea-coconut dressing (in theory, the coconut oil helps the caffeine in the green tea more easily reach the brain, energizing office workers after lunch).
 Chowbotics has tweaked the product as it runs beta tests.
 After a few people forgot to put down a bowl before ordering their salad–and cherry tomatoes flew everywhere–engineers redesigned the machine so it won’t dispense a salad unless a bowl is in place.

-By September or October, it plans to scale up to mass deployment.
-In addition to offices and cafes, the company plans to sell to hotels, where the robot could provide a healthier late-night alternative to room service, airports, and convenience stores or groceries where packaged salads might sit on shelf for days.
+By September or October, it plans to scale-up to mass deployment.
+In addition to offices and cafes, the company plans to sell to hotels, where the robot could provide a healthier late-night alternative to room service, airports, and convenience stores or groceries where packaged salads might sit on the shelf for days.

 Fast-food restaurants, which typically only offer a few options for salads, have also already expressed interest.
 Sekar believes that the robot could also be useful in places like the Bay Area where restaurants struggle to keep cooks because of the high cost of living.
 The robot can’t make a salad fully from scratch–humans still need to chop and peel the ingredients and then deliver them.
 But Sekar believes that could also be automated in three to five years as vision and AI tech improves enough to adjust to the different shape and size of an individual vegetable or nut.
 For better or worse, the technology will reduce the need for labor in restaurants.